connornguyxn/competitive-programming/README.md

 ## 2.2.
 Interesting things to know

-- Why faster input/output code works and cout.tie(NULL) does literally nothing:
+#### Why faster input/output code works and cout.tie(NULL) does literally nothing:
 [https://stackoverflow.com/a/31165481](https://stackoverflow.com/a/31165481)

-- What is the differences between array-like types and when to use them:
+### What are the differences between array-like types and when to use them:
 [https://stackoverflow.com/q/4424579](https://stackoverflow.com/a/31165481)

-- Why hash maps are OP:
+### Why hash maps are OP:

-> "What they can provide is at worst O(1) look up, which is something not provided anywhere else.
-It takes away the work of finding where a complement element would be in a list.
-So in problems like TwoSum, you can solve it O(N) rather than use a binary search to solve it in O(Nlogn)."
+"In a nutshell, what they can provide is at worst O(1) look up, which takes away the work of finding where a complement element would be in a list.
+So in problems like TwoSum, you can solve it in O(N) rather than using binary search to solve it in O(N log n)."